Gigwa v2 – Documentation

 A3/ WORKING WITH REST APIs (for advanced users)

-Any data imported into Gigwa is automatically interfaced via two standard REST APIs, documented in a Swagger page available from the main menu:
+Any data imported into Gigwa is automatically interfaced via the following standard REST APIs, documented in a Swagger page available from the main menu:

 The BrAPI v1.1 implementation has by design a separate base-url for each database, constructed as follows: /{database}/brapi/v1/token.
-Each database’s BrAPI base-url can be deducted from the mentioned /rest/ga4gh/referencesets/search call’s response, and by convenience, the main Gigwa interface provides a link to the corresponding BrAPI base-url when a new database is selected.
+Each database"s base-url can be deducted from the above-mentioned calls" responses, and by convenience, the main Gigwa interface provides a link to the corresponding BrAPI base-url when a new database is selected.

 The table below lists terminology correspondences: